PRIMATES &

 Your nerves get folded by your skin

-Nerves are well protected inside the spinal cord and the skull, but they become vulnerable to folding in several places along their long paths to the brain.
+Nerves are well protected inside the spinal cord and inside the skull, but they become exposed and vulnerable in several places along their long paths toward the brain.

 Some nerves have to travel through several articulations before they reach your head.

-When the articulation is flexed, the nerves get folded, along with the skin and blood vessels.
+When an articulation is flexed, the nerves get folded along with the skin and blood vessels.

-These folds compress and strangle the skin, along with the nerves beneath it.
+These folds compress and curb the skin, along with the nerves beneath them.

 As the folds deepen with age, they can totally block the passage of nervous impulses.